forrestbrazeal/forrestbrazeal.com/content/blog/stop-telling-kids-that-programming-is-a-foreign-language.md

 +++
-title = "Stop Telling Kids That Programming Is a Foreign Language" date = 2016-01-19T18:25:29-05:00 description = "" draft = false
+title = "Stop telling kids that programming is a foreign language" date = 2016-01-19T18:25:29-05:00 description = "" draft = false